tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 written in any .NET program with each other.
 There are some rules to follow to make it work.
 - **C#** is the most common language used in .NET development.
 Is a C-family type of language and shares most of its properties with the Java programming language.
+Even if it is primarily an object oriented language, functional concepts are also quite common.
 - **F#** is a functional first language with a pragmatic approach.
 F# has a much more succint syntax, which means that F# programs are significantly smaller that correponding C# programs.
 - **VB.NET** is the modern variant of the BASIC programming language.